nickpimankov/gitleaks/README.md

 git commit -m "commit message"
 ```

 **At this point if the script is enabled, it will check the code for secrets.
-If any of those found, the script would message an error and abort the commit.**
+If any of those found, the script would message an error `gitleaks detected leaks.
+Please fix the issues before committing.` and abort the commit.**